Realisability for Infinitary Intuitionistic Set Theory: Soundness of OTM-Realisability

 If $\exists^\alpha \mathbf{x} \phi(\mathbf{x})$ is realised, then there is a sequence $\bar X$ such that $\phi(\bar X)$ is realised. \end{proposition} \begin{proof} This follows from the definition of realisability for disjunctions and existential quantifiers. \end{proof}

 We say that a formula of propositional logic is \textit{(uniformly) OTM-realisable} if every substitution instance of the formula is (uniformly) OTM-realisable.

-\begin{theorem} There is a formula of propositional logic which is uniformly OTM-realisable but not a consequence of intuitionistic propositional logic. \end{theorem} \begin{proof} Each instance of the so-called \emph{Rose formula} (due to Rose \cite{Rose1953}) is OTM-realisable but this formula is not a consequence of intuitionistic propositional logic.
+\begin{theorem} There is a formula of propositional logic which is uniformly OTM-realisable but not a consequence of intuitionistic propositional logic. \end{theorem} \begin{proof} Let $\varphi$ be the formula $\lnot p\lor \lnot q$.
+The \emph{Rose formula} (due to Rose \cite{Rose1953}) is the following sentence:

+The Rose formula is OTM-realisable but it is not a consequence of intuitionistic propositional logic.
 This is shown in just the same way as in the arithmetical case (see Plisko's survey \cite[Section 6.1]{Plisko2009}). \end{proof}

 A similar result holds with respect to first-order logic.

 \begin{theorem} Each substitution instance of the following Markov's principle, formulated in first-order logic, is uniformly OTM-realisable: